 Einstein’s Puzzle, or The Zebra Puzzle, is a mind-boggling logic puzzle.
-To solve it, you will need to put on your detective hat and using the clues given to you in the story, answer a simple question.
+To solve it, you will need to put on your detective hat and using the clues given to you in the story to answer a simple question…

 Many variations of the puzzle exist, but the following version first appeared in Life International magazine on December 17, 1962 and is the most well-known.

 - The Englishman lives in the red house.

 - Coffee is drunk in the green house.

 - The green house is immediately to the right of the ivory house.

 - Kools are smoked in the yellow house.

 - Milk is drunk in the middle house.

 - The Norwegian lives in the first house.